My Mom Died/Coffee & Cherries

 I told her how cute she looked in her pjs.
 She was wearing a sweater I bought her a few years ago, on top of her pajamas.

-This was a Monday, and we sipped coffee and munched cherries, and spoke of the previous Friday when I had taken her to a funeral of one of her lifelong friends.
+As we sipped coffee and munched cherries, we spoke of the previous Friday when I had taken her to a funeral of one of her lifelong friends.
 While at the funeral, another one of Mom’s friends, got up from the funeral, went out to his car, and died!
-We were trying to wrap our brains around that, and the fact the 3 men that she had known ever since marring my Dad and moving here, all died in the same week.
+AT THE FUNERAL!!
+We were trying to wrap our brains around that, and the fact 3 men that she had known ever since marring my Dad and moving here, all died in the same week.

 Mom said: “You know, my dad always said that you have to enjoy every day.
 But it’s more than that, you have to enjoy every moment.”